dorothy-nguyen/Maven_Market_Sales_Analysis_PowerBI_Report/README.md

 ## 1. Overview of dataset and project

-> This project targets to help business track KPIs over time (Transactions, Porfit, Revenue, Returns) at different granularity levels from product brand, to country and regional performance.
+> This project targets to help business track KPIs over time (Transactions, Profit, Revenue, Returns) at different granularity levels from product brand, to country and regional performance.

 > Dataset includes +269k transactions over two year period of Maven Market sales.